serkonda7/vscode-vba/README.md

 ## License
-Source code and grammars are provided under the [Mozilla Public License (MPL-2.0)](LICENSE.txt).
+Source code, grammars and snippets are provided under the [Mozilla Public License (MPL-2.0)](LICENSE.txt).

-The icon is provided under [CC-BY-4.0](images/LICENSE.txt), courtesy of the GitHub Explore authors .
+The icon is provided under [CC-BY-4.0](images/LICENSE.txt), courtesy of the GitHub Explore authors.

 <!-- links -->